 6.1.
 Antibiotics in host-pathogen interactions

 Prior work has shown that, in vitro, sub-inhibitory doses of antibiotics enrich a bacterial population containing pre-existing resistant mutants.
 The speed of enrichment depends on the initial ratio of sensitive over resistant bacteria and the antibiotic (Gullberg et al. 2011).
 However, whether sub-inhibitory doses of antibiotic would also enrich a bacterial population in resistant mutants in vivo was unknown.
 In this study, sub-curative doses of tetracycline and erythromycin favoured a pre-existing resistant over a sensitive strain in zebrafish embryos infected with S. aureus.
 Sub-inhibitory concentrations of antibiotics are already known to select de novo resistant mutants in vitro and in vivo (Negri et al. 2000).
 However, the enrichment in resistant S. aureus described here was not the result of de novo emergence of resistance within the sensitive population.

+This work supports the model described in the Introduction, in section 1.6, in which clonal expansion is a stochastic meachanism that may be influenced by host, pathogen, and environmental factors.
+Antibiotic intervention, as an environmental factor could influence clonal expansion (Figure 6.1A).
+Strain ratios indicated that in this case, clonal expansion is not stochastic anymore.
+Instead, antibiotic resistant bacteria were more likely to cause a fatal infection than non-resistant ones.

 Since current antibiotherapies do not sustain high concentrations of antibiotic throughout the whole treatment, this work implies that the selection of antibiotic resistant S. aureus in infected patients could be drastically exacerbated by the misuse of antibiotics.
 The immune bottleneck leading to clonal expansion of S. aureus (Prajsnar et al. 2012) is responsible for the rapid enrichment in antibiotic resistant bacteria.
 This means that it is important to prevent the acquisition of antibiotic-resistance as once it is formed and resistant clones selected then it is too late.
 It has been proposed to use a pulsed dosing regimen for antibiotics to reduce the selection of resistant clones.
-However this would lead to long periods of suboptimal antibiotic concentrations and thus providing an advantage anyway to resistant clones.
-Thus the traditional treatment regimen of high level concentrations should be favoured.
+However, this would lead to long periods of suboptimal antibiotic concentrations and thus providing an advantage anyway to resistant clones.
+Thus, the traditional treatment regimen of high level concentrations should be favoured.

 6.2.
 Inter-bacterial cooperation and inflammation in disease